DSestu/MH-Wilds-Tools/EXPLANATION.md

    - Naturally models "if-then" relationships

 4. **Performance**
-   - Modern MIP solvers are highly optimized
+   - Modern CP solvers are highly optimized
-   - Can solve problems with millions of variables
+   - Can solve problems with large numbers of constraints
    - Much faster than brute force approaches

-## How does MIP solve Monster Hunter Wilds gear optimization?
+## How does CP solve Monster Hunter Wilds gear optimization?

-The power of MIP lies in its declarative approach to problem-solving.
+The power of CP lies in its declarative approach to problem-solving.
 Instead of manually testing countless gear combinations, we:

 1. Define the problem mathematically through:
-   - Integer variables representing armor pieces, weapons, and charms
+   - Variables representing armor pieces, weapons, and charms
    - Constraints that model Wilds' equipment mechanics and skill system
-   - An objective function to maximize hunter effectiveness

 2. Let specialized solvers find the optimal loadout

-The key challenge is accurately modeling Monster Hunter Wilds' intricate equipment system as a mathematical optimization problem.
+The key challenge is accurately modeling Monster Hunter Wilds' intricate equipment system as a constraint satisfaction problem.
 This includes:

 - Representing each piece of gear and their unique properties
 - Encoding both group skills and series skills requirements